searchlight/icinga-operator/docs/cluster-alerts/component_status.md

 # Check component_status

-This is used to check Kubernetes components.
+Check command `component_status` is used to check status of Kubernetes components.

-ClusterAlert `env` prints the list of environment variables in searchlight-operator pods.
-This check command is used to test Searchlight.

 ## Spec
-`env` check command has no variables.
+`component_status` has the following variables:
+- `selector` - Label selector for components whose existence are checked.
+- `podName` - Name of Kubernetes component whose existence is checked.

 Execution of this command can result in following states:
 - OK
 - WARNING
 - CRITICAL